massanchik/alengen/README.md

 alengen
 =======

-Generate entities from db tables
+Generate models from db tables for SQLAlchemy